riAssinstAr/Spot-Mate/README.md

 - After creating the app, click in the app and go to Settings.
 From here copy your Client ID and Client Secret.
 These will be needed for authentication.
 - Install python and pip in your system.

+### Features

+- Copy all/range songs from one playlist to another
+- Remove/Delete a playlist from your library
+- Remove all/range of songs from your Liked/Private playlists
+- Export all/range songs from a playlist to JSON/CSV
+- Import all songs from JSON/CSV to a playlist

 ### Installation

 ```bash